alexandrugris/my-jekyll-tech-blog/MyBlog/_posts/2019-09-04-realtime-architecture-with-apache-kafka.markdown

 ### Consumer Groups

-Consumer Groups provide the core abstration on which the proposed architecture is built.
+Consumer Groups provide the core abstraction on which the proposed architecture is built.
 Consumer Groups allow a set of concurrent processes to consume messages from a Kafka topic while, at the same time, guaranteeing that no two consumers will be allocated the same list of partitions.
-This allows seamless scaling up and down of the consumer group as the result of fluctiating traffic, as well as due to restarts caused by consumer crashes.
-Consumers from a consumer group receive a `rebalance` notification callback with a list of partitions that are allocated to them, and they can resume consuming either from the beginning of the paritition, from the last committed offest by another member of the group or from a self-managed offset.
+This allows seamless scaling up and down of the consumer group as the result of fluctuating traffic, as well as due to restarts caused by consumer crashes.
+Consumers from a consumer group receive a `rebalance` notification callback with a list of partitions that are allocated to them, and they can resume consuming either from the beginning of the partition, from the last committed offset by another member of the group or from a self-managed offset.

 The code above allows a very easy way to check how consumer groups work.
 Just start several competing consumers and kill one of them or restart it later.
-Since restart policy is set to the beginning of the topic, `'auto.offset.reset' : 'smallest'` consuming will start everytime from the beginning of each partition.
+Since restart policy is set to the beginning of the topic, `'auto.offset.reset' : 'smallest'` consuming will start every time from the beginning of each partition.

 ### Note on Redis

 The architecture can achieve its highest throughput only by using Redis pipelines to batch updates to Redis as much as possible.

-For additional scenarios, Kafka offets might be committed only after the Redis is updated, trading throughput for correctness.
+For additional scenarios, Kafka offsets might be committed only after the Redis is updated, trading throughput for correctness.

 ### Main Command and Data Flows

-In the following paragraph we will take the odds update scenario (sportsbook), in which the odds need to be pushed to the listening frontend as fast as possible.
+In this section we will take the odds update scenario (sportsbook), in which the updates need to be pushed to the listening front-ends as fast as possible.

-Variation: subscribes to common queries
+*The simple scenario: the user wants to subscribe to changes to a single market*

+1/ Subscriber issues a "subscribe" command to the REST control API and he is issued a unique channel ID (for example, a GUID) 2/ The subscribe command is issued further to all the reducers through a fan-out mechanism (command topic).
+3/ The subscriber opens a websocket to the Stream Publisher and requests that its connection is mapped to the channel id.
+The Stream Publisher subscribes to the Redis PUB-SUB channel with that specific connection-id.
+So far no data has been published to the Redis PUB-SUB.
+4/ Once the subscribed receives ACK that the connection has been established, it issues another command, "begin stream" to the command API.
+This is done to instruct the reducers to compute the initial state and send it through the pub-sub after the subscriber has opened the connection, so no updates are lost.
+5/ Reducers maintain two maps: market ids to chanel id and channel ids to markets, so that for each incoming market it is directed to its subscribing channels and the disconnects are managed properly without leaving memory leaks behind.

+Reducers might maintain a copy of the market values updated in memory for fast access and in-process cache, but for each subscribed market, its value must also be saved in an out-of-process Redis HA cluster or sharded MongoDB.
+On subscription, if the market is not already in the memory of the reducer, that is no other subscriber has subscribed to it yet, it must be looked up first in the shared Redis or Mongo.
+On new incoming market updates from the Kafka topic, Redis / Mongo must be updated first.
+If updates cannot be skipped, the offsets are committed only after the Redis / Mongo write succeeds.
+Subscriptions are also saved in Redis / Mongo to account reducer restarts, scaling up or down.

+To handle reducer restarts, partitioning logic is made known to the reducer, so upon reading the subscription information it knows which class of market ids it will serve and which to ignore.
+If the ACK to Kafka is sent after the message has been published to the subscribing clients, the reducer might opt for lazy initialization and not read the current state from Redis for its assigned markets.
+If the rate of subscription is very high, the reducer might opt to store in a separate collection in Redis a list of popular markets to eager read upon initialization, but, in my opinion, this is more an optimization than a functionality that must be implemented from the start.

+*Variations*

+- Subscribers are able to subscribe to yet unknown markets - e.g. all football matches about to start.
+In this approach, the reducer is cascaded in two steps: one to compute market IDs which match the query and act as a virtual subscriber on behalf of the client, and a second step, the one described above, where markets are sent to subscribing clients.

+- Views for complex queries (e.g. upcoming matches page) are published through REST and then through a CDN for a quick initial load, together with a timestamp.
+The subscriber thus a) knows which markets to subscribe to as they are already in the page and, b), can use the timestamp to start receiving only the updates newer than what it already has.
+This approach reduces greatly the time to first load.

+- The reducer is not publishing markets, but changes to a game state, driven by user actions and match events.
+In this case, the command queue becomes the queue for match events which are distributed to all reducers, the odds queue becomes the receiver for user actions, but the general pattern remains the same.

 ### Alternative Approach

 An alternative approach that can be used for prototyping and a relatively solid MVP is to use something like MongoDB Streams (or Firebase, or RethinkDB) to listen to changes to a collection where the states are stored and modified in place.
 Each document is the atomic unit of change.
 A customer can subscribe to 1 to many documents.
 All changes are propagated to all publishers and the publisher decides who are the correct recipients.

-This take on the architecture allows a simpler model where the develpers are freed from managing complex problems like persistence, synchronization and restores and it cuts dramatically from the architecture moving parts (Redis, Kafka).
+This take on the architecture allows a simpler model where the developers are freed from managing complex problems, like persistence, synchronization and restores, reducing the number of dependencies and simplifying operations (Redis, Kafka).